-Figures 19 and 20 provide insight who held these assets and how their holdings evolved before and after the crisis.
-Figure 19 shows that total holdings of private ABS rose steadily before the crisis, peaked at 23% of GDP in 2007, and then plummeted during and after the crisis to 5% of GDP.
-Foreign investor holdings displayed a similar profile.
-At their peak, foreign holdings accounted for about a third of the total, but now are less than 2% of GDP.
-The data
+Figures 17 and 18 provide insight who held these assets and how their holdings evolved before and after the crisis.
+Figure 17 shows that total holdings of private ABS rose steadily before the crisis, peaked at 23% of GDP in 2007, and then plummeted during and after the crisis to 5% of GDP.41 Foreign investor holdings displayed a similar profile.
+At their peak, foreign holdings amounted to about 7% of GDP, but now are less than 2% of GDP.42 The data do not permit determining how much of the increased demand came from the U.S. domestic financial sector, though it can be conjectured that a great deal of it did.